In your HTML document:

 of multipart message with

-correct charset=name
+correct charset=name in

-field.
+Content-Type field.
 I don't know any browser which do it,

-so try to avoid this ENCTYPE
+so try to avoid this ENCTYPE.

-<FORM>
+ACCEPT-CHARSET <FORM> attribute

 and pass it to character sets converter.